patrikaxenstedt/u09-weatherapp/README.md

- Built with React.js - weather app with geolocation

-- Clone
-- npm install
-- install react-router-dom
-- npm start
+Weather app with geolocation.
+Built with React.js.